 Barbara Rogers, CRNP, MN, AOCN, ANP-BC, is a nurse practitioner at Fox Chase Cancer Center in Philadelphia, Pennsylvania, and a retired lieutenant colonel in the U.S. Army Reserve.
 She has 40 years of oncology experience with the majority of that time focused on the care of patients with hematologic malignancies.

-Barbara has authored many peer-reviewed journal articles and book chapters, as well as given multiple presentations related to the care of patients with hematologic malignancies and symptom management of various treatments for malignancy.
+She has authored many peer-reviewed journal articles and book chapters, as well as given multiple presentations related to the care of patients with hematologic malignancies and symptom management of various treatments for malignancy.